CAMS -the software conservation needs

 CAMS will support consistent data formatting and enable sharing of data

+There are a number of ways you can help us to achieve our goals from donating money to volunteering your time and skills.
 We have volunteer roles for people with skills in data standards, data commons, database design and administration, software systems, design and development, stakeholder engagement, social media, fundraising and advocacy.
 We would love you to get in touch especially if you have the skills to help out.